HEXecuter/bopchart/README.md

 # BopChart - Spotify Usage Statistics

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Built using React, Tailwind CSS, and ChartJS.
 This application utilizes Spotify's Web API and authorizes the user using the [OAuth Authorization Code Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-flow).
+Try BopChart -> https://www.bopchart.com/

 **This application is currently in development mode, pending review by Spotify. <u>Spotify limits OAuth sign ins to 25 allowlisted accounts.</u> Request access to this application by emailing eatesting23@gmail.com.
 Include the email address associated with your Spotify account.**